-Council, Ceredigion County Council and Natural Resources Wales have been working together to better understand the processes of flooding at these locations and assess different flood risk management options.
-In August 2022 stakeholder engagement events were held at locations in both communities to collect local information on flooding history and processes and gather feedback on potential flood risk management options identified by the work to date.
+Council, Ceredigion County Council and Natural Resources Wales have been working together to better understand the processes of flooding at these locations, and assess different flood risk management options.
+In August 2022 stakeholder engagement events were held at locations in both communities to collect local information on flooding history and processes, and gather feedback on potential flood risk management options identified by the work to date.

-working in partnership with Ceredigion County Council and NRW hosted the consultation events.
+Officers from Carmarthenshire's Flood Defence and Coastal Protection Team, working in partnership with Ceredigion County Council and NRW hosted the consultation events.
 Both events were well attended with a total of approximately 60 people contributing to the discussions, providing local knowledge on flooding history and processes, and commenting on potential solutions.
 This information has been used to validate and improve the flood models developed as part of the work, which has in turn been used to assess standards of protection provided by the proposed flood risk management options.

-Stakeholder engagement and input has thus formed an integral part of these schemes' development and provided direction and motivation for the next stages.
+Stakeholder engagement and input has thus formed an integral part of these schemes' development, and provided direction and motivation for the next stages.